Larry Sanger co-founded Wikipedia but no longer associates with it due to its regress into establishment lies and propaganda.

 For instance, the Encyclosphere might include multiple pages about me, such as from Wikipedia as well as from my own website.

-Larry envisions this collaborative effort as a way to decentralise knowledge, ensuring a multitude of viewpoints are available.
+Larry envisions this collaborative effort as a way to decentralise knowledge, ensuring that a multitude of viewpoints are available.

 This, he believes, is essential for preserving free speech and preventing the monopolisation of knowledge by any single entity (such as Wikipedia), thus fostering a far more open knowledge ecosystem.